roman-milk/roman-milk.github.io/dominican-slut.md

  A moment later, he said, "Keep sucking slut."

  Petrified of getting caught, yet exhilarated at the risk like I used to get with Vaughn, I began slowly sucking his cock.
-Report_Story #2